Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models

 For each DGP, we simulate $1,000$ random samples with $N$ individuals (with $N=1,000$ or $N=2,000$) and $T=4$.
-For each sample, we calculate three estimators of $\beta$ and $AME^{(1)}$: (1) a FE estimator, that we denote \textit{FE-CMLE};\footnote{The FE estimator of $\beta$ is the CMLE proposed by Chamberlain (1985).
-For parameter $AME^{(1)}$, we use a plug-in estimator based on the formula for the identified $AME^{(1)}$ when $T=4$ that we present in Table 7 in section \ref{applying_prop_3}.
-In this formula, we replace parameter $\beta$ with its CML estimate, and the probabilities of choice histories with frequency estimates.} (2) a maximum likelihood estimator that assumes that the distribution of $\alpha_{i}$ is discrete with two mass points, that we denote \textit{RE-MLE}; and (3) a maximum likelihood estimator that assumes there is no unobserved heterogeneity, that we denote \textit{NoUH-MLE}.\footnote{For the DGPs without unobserved heterogeneity (i.e., \textit{NoUH(-1)} and\textit{ NoUH(+1)}), we do not report results for the RE MLE.
-This is because, for these DGPs, the finite mixture (two-types) RE model is not identified and the estimates of $\beta$ are extremely poor.
-As expected, the estimate of the mixing probability in the mixture is close to zero, but the points in the support of $\alpha_{i}$ are not identified and they take extreme values.
-This also affects the estimation of $\beta$ that presents very large bias and variance.
+For each sample, we calculate three estimators of $\beta$ and $AME$: (1) a FE estimator, that we denote \textit{FE-CMLE};\footnote{The FE estimator of $\beta$ is the CMLE proposed by Chamberlain (1985).
+For the estimation of parameter $AME$, we use a plug-in estimator based on the formula for the identified $AME$ when $T=4$, which we present in Table \ref{table_7} in the Appendix.
+In this formula, we replace parameter $\beta$ with its CML estimate and the probabilities of choice histories with frequency estimates.} (2) a maximum likelihood estimator that assumes that the distribution of $\alpha_{i}$ is discrete with two mass points, that we denote \textit{RE-MLE}; and (3) a maximum likelihood estimator that assumes there is no unobserved heterogeneity, that we denote \textit{NoUH-MLE}.\footnote{For the DGPs without unobserved heterogeneity (i.e., \textit{NoUH(-1)} and\textit{\ NoUH(+1)}), we do not report results for the RE MLE.
+The reason is that, for these DGPs, the finite mixture (two types) RE model is not identified, and the estimates of $\beta$ are extremely poor.
+As expected, the estimate of the mixing probability in the mixture is close to zero, but the points in the support set of $\alpha_{i}$ are poorly identified, and they take extreme values.
+This problem also affects the estimation of $\beta$, which presents a huge bias and variance.
 For this reason, we have preferred not to present results for this combination of estimator and DGP.
-However, it is important to note that avoiding these numerical/identification problems in the estimation of the distribution of $\alpha$ is a key advantage of FE estimation.} Table 2 present results from experiments with $N=1000$.\footnote{The results for sample size $N=2000$ are qualitative very similar except that, as one would expect, all the estimators have lower variance when the sample size increases.
-For this reason, we present here only results from experiments with $N=1000$.}
+However, it is important to note that avoiding these numerical/identification problems in estimating the distribution of $\alpha$ is a key advantage of FE estimation.} Table \ref{table_2} presents results from experiments with $N=1000$.\footnote{The results for sample size $N=2000$ are qualitatively very similar except that, as one would expect, all the estimators have lower variance when the sample size increases.
+Therefore, we present only results from experiments with $N=1000$ here.}